Skip to content

 Expected Result: Communication log displays regular GO/ACK exchanges with no error messages.

-1. Connect a test device to the hotel Wi-Fi network
+1. Connect a test device to the hotel's HSIA network (guest SSID)

-2. Open a web browser; device should be automatically redirected to captive portal login page
+2. Open a web browser; device should be automatically redirected to the HSG captive portal login page

 3. Enter guest credentials: